 There is no one accepted definition of PBL.
-However, BIE defines standards-focused PBL as a systematic teaching method that engages students in learning knowledge and skills through an extended inquiry process structured around complex, authentic questions and carefully designed products and tasks.
-This definition encompasses a spectrum ranging from brief projects of one to two weeks based on a single subject in one classroom to yearlong, interdisciplinary projects that involve community participation and adults outside the school.
+BIE defines standards-focused PBL as an instructional method that uses activities, tasks, and products to structure extended projects around complex issues that engage students in learning knowledge and skills measured by specific performance criteria.

+This definition encompasses a spectrum of projects, ranging from brief projects of one to two weeks based on a single subject in one classroom, to yearlong, interdisciplinary projects that involve community participation and adults outside the school.

-More important than the definition itself are the attributes of effective projects.
+More important than the definition are the attributes of effective projects.
 You will find that the BIE planning model is based on a number of criteria that distinguish carefully planned projects from other extended activities in the classroom.
 Outstanding projects:

-- Recognize students' inherent drive to learn, their capability to do important work, and their need to be taken seriously by putting them at the center of the learning process. - Engage students in the central concepts and principles of a discipline.
-The project work is central rather than peripheral to the curriculum. - Highlight provocative issues or questions that lead students to in-depth exploration of authentic and important topics.

-- Require the use of essential tools and skills, including technology, for learning, self-management, and project management. - Specify products that solve problems, explain dilemmas, or present information generated through investigation, research, or reasoning. - Include multiple products that permit frequent feedback and consistent opportunities for students to learn from experience. - Use performance-based assessments that communicate high expectations, present rigorous challenges, and require a range of skills and knowledge. - Encourage collaboration in some form, either through small groups, student-led presentations, or whole-class evaluations of project results.
+- Recognize students' inherent drive to learn, capability to do important work, and the need to be taken seriously by putting students at the center of the learning process. - Engage students in the central concepts and principles of a discipline.
+The project work is central rather than peripheral to the curriculum. - Highlight provocative issues or questions that lead students to in-depth exploration of authentic and important topics. - Require the use of essential tools and skills for learning, self-management, and project management, including technology. - Specify products that solve problems, explain dilemmas, or present information generated through investigation, research, or reasoning. - Include multiple products that permit frequent feedback and consistent opportunities for students to learn from experience. - Use performance-based assessments that communicate high expectations, present rigorous challenges, and require a range of skills and knowledge.

+• Build in collaboration in some form, either through small groups, student-led presentations, or whole-class evaluations of project results.